shermintea/GoodRun/README.md

 | role          | VARCHAR   | 'volunteer' or 'admin'               |
 | password_hash | VARCHAR   | bcrypt hash of password              |

 4. Test data

 The test records were seeded through script runnning.
-To view records for testing see scripts/seedTestRecords.sql, or retrieve table records through dbms.
+To view records for testing see **scripts/seedTestRecords.sql**, or retrieve table records through dbms.

+To test login the **passwords are all '000'** (saved as hashes in db).

 ## Learn More